retr0h/fingerme/README.md

-# containumé
+# fingermé

-A container consisting of a golang FINGERD(8) server serving my résumé as a .plan file.
+A golang based FINGERD(8) server for serving my my résumé as a .plan file.

 ## Usage